Top 13 Weight Loss Tips from Wellaholic

 The Science Behind Low-Carb Diets

 For over 150 years, weight-loss diets have emphasized the importance of reducing carbohydrate intake.
 Recent scientific studies have confirmed the effectiveness of low-carb diets in promoting weight loss and fat reduction.
-By lowering your consumption of sugar and starch (found in bread, pasta, and potatoes), you can kick-start your weight loss journey.
+Eating less sugar and starch can help start your weight loss.
 Let’s explore why low-carb diets can be so effective.

 The Role of Calories and Cravings